aconst26/project02_backend_RESTAPI/README.md

 Command to run app: ./gradlew bootRun
-How to it completely: ./gradlew --stop
+How to itstop completely: ./gradlew --stop
 How to run the test: ./gradlew test